We are excited to welcome you to the University of Iowa!

 That said, advisors know that parents, family members, or others in your life may be interested in being involved in your education as well.
 Part of the change from high school to college is that there is a federal law that protects the privacy rights of students – the Family Educational Rights and Privacy Act.
 In advising, this means that academic advisors are not allowed to share personal information about their students with anyone who is asking, including parents, without the consent of the student.

-So, if you would like others to be present or within listening distance of your Orientation Advising Appointment, you must complete the Academic Record Consent that says you give your consent.
+So, if you would like others to be present or within listening distance of your Orientation Advising Appointment, you must complete the Student Record Consent that says you give your consent.

 You might still have some questions and action items as discussed with your academic advisor.